jieter/django-tables2/docs/index.rst

 Customising column headings
 ===========================

-The header cell for each column comes from the column's :meth:`~django_tables2.columns.BoundColumn.header` method.
-By default this method returns a titlised version of the column's ``verbose_name``.
+The header cell for each column comes from `~.Column.header`.
+By default this method returns a titlised version of the `~.Column.verbose_name`.

 When using queryset data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's verbose name will be